fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

   - travel
   - food
 ---
-We couldn’t go abroad for two reasons: firstly, a global pandemic; and secondly, our Border Terrier pupoy, Rudy.
+In 2020 it was pretty difficult to holiday abroad for two reasons: firstly, a global pandemic; and secondly, the arrival of our Border Terrier puppy, Rudy.
+So we decided to make the most of our beautiful homeland (Scotland) and go on a road trip, mainly on the west coast.
 ---

 ## Monday:

 Our first stop was Connel.

-We picked up a car.
+We picked up our hire car and got going.

 We stopped at Luss for pee-pees and poo-poos.

 We arrived at The Oyster Inn.

-We drove into Oban and had a walk around.
+We drove into Oban and had a saunter around.
 We ate scallops at the van.

-We ate dinner in our hotel restaurant.
-Fish Pie for L, Scampi for Clair.
+We ate dinner in our hotel restaurant: Fish Pie for Laurence, Scampi for Clair.

 ## Tuesday